jackhkmatthews/bits-and-bobs/fundraiser-meter/README.md

 - I initially planned to use jQuery however later in the project I decided Angular's AJAX implementation and two-way data-binding would be useful and worth the added bloat and setup time.
 React was also a consideration however my experience level was too low.
 - I initially intended to use the Skelton.css framework to allow a more responsive component however I never implemented it.
 - I initially thought I wouldn't need to use a css preprocessor however design decisions later in the build made it necessary.
-- From pst projects I recognised the need for a class naming convention and had heard good things about BEM and wanted to try it.
+- From past projects I recognised the need for a class naming convention and had heard good things about BEM and wanted to try it.

 ### Back-End